The relationship between sex and alcohol has always been a hot topic across all media circles.

-The reality of the matter is that Alcohol and Sex pose lifelong consequences to those individuals who engage in these behaviours.
+The reality of the matter is that alcohol and sex pose lifelong consequences for those individuals who engage in these behaviours.

 We’ve several intrinsic risks related to drug abuse, and also other serious risks involved with unprotected sex.